danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% docs gitlab_dotcom_users_xf%}
+This model extends the base model `gitlab_dotcom_users` and adds several other dimensions

+### Age cohorts
-Adds account age cohorts to the users table, the defined cohorts are:
+This model adds account age cohorts to the users table, the defined cohorts are:

 1-  1 day or less
 2-  2 to 7 days